andela-cwekesa/inverted-index-checkpoint/FEEDBACK.md

 - Use of this and that - arrow functions to the rescue. ==========> done
 - Read on Object.prototype.toString.call. ==========> done
 - Remove console logs in code ================> done

+## Facilitator
+13/01/16
+- Add name of file in the indexed table
+- search results to be user friendly
+- display the search results in something like a modal to be easily seen by the user
+- fix coverage issue
+- Edit gulpfile.js - proper code formatting
+- lines 51, 52,55,57,72 on gulpfile.js - commented code
+line 40 changed to arrow function es6 std
+- eslint integrate to my project